Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Examples

-\textbf{Choosing desired maximum false-positive and false-negative rate.} The confidence-interval based detector (Algorithm~\ref{alg:CI-detector}), as shown in Remark~\ref{rem:fp_fn_guarantee}, allows for the desired \emph{maximum permissible} false positive rate ($\delta_O + \delta'_O$) and false negative rate ($\delta_W + \delta'_W$) to be picked a priori.
-Higher admissible false positive/negative rates would allow the detector to declare OOD/WD instead of `Unknown' for test environments with similar costs to training environments, i.e., for values of $C_D'(\pi) - C_D(\pi)$ close to zero.
-On the contrary, lower admissible false positive/negative rates would result in OOD/WD declarations only for those environments with test costs very different from training costs.
-This property could be especially useful in practice, where the threshold difference in test and train costs for which OOD/WD is declared could be altered depending on how safety critical the situation is.
-For exposition, we pick $\delta_O = \delta_W = 0.01$ and use only $\delta'_O$ and $\delta'_W$ to vary the maximum permissible false positive/negative rate.
-In Figure~\ref{fig:changing_delta_less_conservative}, we show that increasing our permissible false positive and false negative rates to 40\% ($ \delta_O + \delta'_O = \delta_W + \delta'_W + = 0.40$) results in `Unknown' declarations being replaced by WD or OOD declarations as compared to the 5\% false positive/negative rate in Figure~\ref{fig:complete_CI}.
-It is also possible to set $\delta'_O$ and $\delta'_W$ to be different values, as is displayed in Figure~\ref{fig:changing_delta_safety_critical}, where the permissible false negative rate is chosen to be 10\% ($\delta_W + \delta'_W = 0.10$), while the permissible false positive rate is 90\% ($\delta_O + \delta'_O = 0.90$).
-This is particularly suitable for safety-critical contexts where it can be dangerous to declare OOD environments as WD, i.e., a low false negative rate is desirable.
-In Figure~\ref{fig:changing_delta_safety_critical}, we see that we declare OOD (red bars) for more environments, including some of those with similar test and train costs and only declare WD when the test cost is significantly below the training cost.
+\textbf{Choosing desired maximum false-positive and false-negative rate.} The confidence-interval based detector (Algorithm~\ref{alg:CI-detector}), as shown in Remark~\ref{rem:fp_fn_guarantee}, allows for the desired \emph{maximum permissible} false positive rate ($\delta_A + \delta'_A$) and false negative rate ($\delta_B + \delta'_B$) to be picked a priori.
+Higher admissible false positive/negative rates would allow the detector to declare OOD-adverse/OOD-benign instead of WD for test environments with similar costs to training environments, i.e., for values of $C_D'(\pi) - C_D(\pi)$ close to zero.
+On the contrary, lower admissible false positive/negative rates would result in OOD-adverse/OOD-benign declarations only for those environments with test costs very different from training costs.
+This property could be especially useful in practice, where the threshold difference in test and train costs for which OOD-adverse/OOD-benign is declared could be altered depending on how safety critical the situation is.
+For exposition, we pick $\delta_A = \delta_B = 0.01$ and use only $\delta'_A$ and $\delta'_B$ to vary the maximum permissible false positive/negative rate.
+In Figure~\ref{fig:changing_delta_less_conservative}, we show that increasing our permissible false positive and false negative rates to 40\% ($ \delta_A + \delta'_A = \delta_B + \delta'_B = 0.40$) results in WD declarations being replaced by OOD-benign or OOD-adverse declarations as compared to the 5\% false positive/negative rate in Figure~\ref{fig:complete_CI}.
+It is also possible to set $\delta'_A$ and $\delta'_B$ to be different values, as is displayed in Figure~\ref{fig:changing_delta_safety_critical}, where the permissible false negative rate is chosen to be 10\% ($\delta_B + \delta'_B = 0.10$), while the permissible false positive rate is 90\% ($\delta_A + \delta'_A = 0.90$).
+This is particularly suitable for safety-critical contexts where it can be dangerous to declare OOD-adverse environments as OOD-benign, i.e., a low false negative rate is desirable.
+In Figure~\ref{fig:changing_delta_safety_critical}, we see that we declare OOD-adverse (red bars) for more environments, including some of those with similar test and train costs and only declare OOD-benign when the test cost is significantly below the training cost.
 Note that the true false positive/negative rate is below the maximum permissible rates, consistent with the guarantee presented in Remark~\ref{rem:fp_fn_guarantee}.
-We show additional plots with varying maximum permissible false positive/negative rates in Figure~\ref{fig:changing_delta_add} in Appendix~\ref{app:navigation-exp}.